-An exhibition gallery is at the heart of the Centre's new building and will host travelling exhibitions illuminating aspects of Islamic civilisation to academics, students, schools and the general public.
+An exhibition gallery is situated at the heart of the Centre, and hosts travelling exhibitions illuminating aspects of Islamic civilisation to academics, students, schools and the general public.

 Local and national outreach

 In additional to the academic seminars and lectures being open to members of the public, the Centre works with local groups and festivals to host tours of the building and offer talks on Islam.
 Many Parliamentarians and civil servants visit the Centre to give lectures and contribute to panel discussions and roundtables.
 Local government representatives and policy makers (including charities, NGOs) of all persuasions are also regular visitors.
 Interfaith dialogue with local faith communities (including with the local Muslim community) and national faith leaders remains a priority.
 The Centre has also recently launched its School Educational Visits Programme.